This post may contain affiliate links. Please read our disclosure policy.

 ✦ Can I freeze Italian Wedding Cookies?

 Yes!
 They freeze beautifully.
 Just place cooled cookies in an airtight container between layers of wax paper.
-Thaw at room temperature before dusting with fresh sugar.
+Thaw at room temperature before dusting with fresh sugar

-More Perfectly Italian Cookies
+More Perfectly Italian Christmas Cookies

 Tried This Recipe?